ronniegeraghty/azure-cpp-sample/README.md

   cd vcpkg
   ./bootstrap-vcpkg.sh
   ```
 - After bootstrapping vcpkg, add it to your path so you can access the vcpkg executable from your project directory.
+Remember to replace the path in the command example with the path to the vcpkg directory you cloned earlier.
   - On Windows Powershell, enter:
   ```bash
   $env:Path = "$env:Path;C:\path\to\vcpkg"